e-minguez/kubernetes-the-hard-way/docs/03-compute-resources.md

 is required to distribute the API load.
 If not using LBaaS, you can create an instance and setup a proper Load balancer following the next instructions.

 Create an instance to host the load balancer service.
 In this case the CentOS image is used.

 ```
-export DOMAIN='k8s.lan'
+DOMAIN="k8s.lan"
 openstack server create \
   --nic net-id=$(openstack network show kubernetes-the-hard-way -f value -c id),v4-fixed-ip=10.240.0.200 \
   --security-group kubernetes-the-hard-way-allow-internal \
   --security-group kubernetes-the-hard-way-allow-external \
   --flavor m1.small \
-  --image CentOS-7-x86_64-GenericCloud-1804_02 \
+  --image CentOS-7-x86_64-GenericCloud-1907 \
   --key-name k8s-the-hard-way \
   k8sosp.${DOMAIN}
 ```